wxwern/personal-diary/README.md

 - Ability to choose the weather of the day.
 - Mood & Weather can be automatically chosen.
 - Import photos to your entries.
-- Notifications to remind you to write in your diary.
+- Notifications to remind you to write in your diary daily.
 - Smart Search - look for stuff with intelligent search.
 - Select a theme of your liking.
 - Dark Mode for better night use.